-Please note: In compliance with agency COVID physical distancing protocols, presentations on all topics related to mental health and wellness are available virtually upon request.
+Please note: All presentations can be offered virtually, or in person upon request.
 For more information contact 519-752-2998, ext.
-112 or email firstname.lastname@example.org
+112 or email email@example.com

 Mental Health Promotion and Education is provided to increase awareness and understanding of mental health, mental illness and to reduce stigma.
 The program fosters a proactive approach to maintain mental wellness.

 Through education, information and community development, Mental Health Promotion provides programming to create an awareness of mental health and reduce the stigma of mental illness within Brant Haldimand Norfolk.

 Mental Health Promotion and Education includes:

 - Inservices on stress management, mental health, mental illness, workplace wellness Including, Mental Health Works.
 Organizations requiring custom-made training for their staff, can also be accommodated.

 - Workshops, conferences and professional development training are also offered in the community

 - Promotion of Mental Health Week, Mental Illness Awareness Week, Suicide Prevention Awareness Day and other awareness campaigns